 On average, a person speaks over 16,000 words a day…some more than others.
-When we speak or even when we write, we are using different types of sentences to express our thoughts or ideas.
-Pretty cool to think about, right?!
-I would love to help you with teaching four types of sentences!
+When we speak or even when we write, we are using sentences to express our thoughts or ideas.

 Sometimes, we like to tell a friend about a new book.
 Other times, we like to ask a lot of questions.
 Some days, we feel the need to be extra bossy and tell others what to do.
 Then there are times when we are super excited about an upcoming trip or event.